-We can see lots of Pinterest-worthy pictures circulating on social media, where a kid is engrossed in reading near a bookshelf.
-Some, like me, would appreciate the sight-and-go awe over the bookshelf picture.
-Few may get overwhelmed by the picture and may have a reluctant reader at home.
+On social media, we often come across Pinterest-worthy pictures of children engrossed in reading near a bookshelf.
+Some people, like me, appreciate the sight and are in awe of the bookshelf in the picture.
+However, others may feel overwhelmed by the image and may have a reluctant reader at home.

 FIND THE CAUSE